 Please be aware that some specialist imagery may take time to load.

-Above and below is the unusual Pattern 18 A.G.
-Parker conversion of the .303" Short Magazine Lee-Enfield to .22" calibre.
+Below is the unusual Pattern 18 A.G.
+Parker conversion of the .303" Short Magazine Lee-Enfield to .22" calibre, with its "conveyors" in cartridge clip in the charger bridge - waiting to be thumbed down into the magazine.

 This rifle was submitted to the military for trials in early 1917.